ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 :material-github: [GatorGrader](https://github.com/GatorEducator/gatorgrader)
 to automatically check your program and technical writing.

-Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `converter`.

 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like
 this: